Getting Started with Hosted Authentication

 - Copy your Client ID and Client Secret (you'll need these in Step 3)

 ⚠️ Important: Replace yourdomain.com with your actual domain, or use http://localhost:3000 for local testing.
+The callback path must be /api/auth/callback/oauth42.

 💡 Testing with Your Account: You can test the login flow using the same email/password you used to sign up for OAuth42.
 Any user in your organization can authenticate with your applications.